 Making Lemonade out of Lemons

-Despite the thoughts of certain academics, some investing experts believe the market is not perfectly efficient over periods of less than many years.
-Some investors see falling stock markets like a clearance sale at their favorite store; they load up on stocks while they can because history has borne out that prices will eventually return to more reasonable levels provided the company earnings materialize
+Some investing experts believe the market is not perfectly efficient over periods of less than many years.
+So they see falling stock markets like a clearance sale at their favorite store; they load up on carefully researched stocks while they can because history has borne out that prices will eventually return to more reasonable levels, provided the company earnings materialize.